EVerest/everest-core/README.md

 ## Building the documentation

-The EVerest documentation is built using [Sphinx](https://www.sphinx-doc.org/).
+The EVerest documentation is written with [Sphinx](https://www.sphinx-doc.org/).
 The sources can be found in the `docs` directory.

 To build it locally, follow these steps.